forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 > 12.6.21: It's not about smoke-free - Everyone should judge the risks to take in life on his own.
 Add restrictions for addictives, I consider as adequate however.

+## Susceptibility by Movement
+People with regular movement are less susceptible for symptomatic and severe disease as outlined in the chapter [Movement](../6_prevention_and_treatment/movement.md).

-## Susceptibility through High BMI
+## Susceptibility by BMI
 ### Geographical Observations of High Overweight Prevalence
 *High Overweight Prevalence is associated to High Covid Prevalence and Death Rates*